 Jerry E. Cunningham Memorial Award

 Established in memory of the coordinator of financial assistance for the Educational Opportunity Program (EOP).
 Presented to an EOP student with a minimum 2.5 GPA, who has an unmet financial need and the ability to demonstrate experience or interest in human services as evidenced by career goals, an internship and/or extracurricular activities.
-Recipient is determined by a selection committee.
+A recipient is determined by a selection committee.

 Mrs. Frances Pettus Memorial Incentive Award